habibanalytics/Towards-Data-Science/README.md

 Most of my courses are **from coursera** so feel free to check them out because coursera has **financial aid** available and also we can **audit the course** if we want to learn without certification.

-Some usefull blogs to read:
+Some usefull blogs to read if you're interested in coursera:

 [A Guide on How to Sign up for Coursera Courses for Free](https://www.classcentral.com/report/coursera-signup-for-free/)